-Income Tax Expense: The Company's provision for income taxes is based upon an estimated annual effective tax rate of 37.4% for each of fiscal years 2015 and 2014.
+Income Tax Expense: The Company's provision for income taxes is based upon an estimated annual effective tax rate of 37.6% and 37.2% for fiscal years 2015 and 2014, respectively.
 Although the Company does not anticipate a material change to the effective tax rate for the balance of fiscal year 2015, several factors could impact the rate, including variations from the Company's estimates of the amount and source of its pre-tax income, the amount of certain expenses that are not deductible for tax purposes and the amount of certain tax credits.